-It is at this time of year and we're doing we're we're doing this open day on the same day as the monthly Farmers Market, which is held in the carpark at the front of the clinic.
-So yeah, there will be there'll be lots of people wandering around, I hope.
+It is at this time of year and we're doing this open day on the same day as the monthly Farmers Market, which is held in the carpark at the front of the clinic.
+So yeah, there'll be lots of people wandering around, I hope.
 Yeah.
 Okay.
 So outreach into the community.
 What else we got?

 Yeah, you've got a really cohesive team.
 They're really enthusiastic.
-Yeah, I really, really liked how they they talked about how they were cross referring to each other, which is really healthy within the within the practice and within the business.
+Yeah, I really liked how they they talked about how they were cross referring to each other, which is really healthy within the practice and within the business.
 They're cross referring and giving patients other options to get help from other people in between treatments, perhaps or to augment their treatment.
 So yeah, fantastic.
 They're doing really, really well there.

-I had a brainy idea a couple of months ago, when if I told you about this, we had a we had a millon Macmillan coffee morning in the clinic, that wasn't my idea.
-That was on a Saturday and then on a Sunday, the NHS ran a mobile vaccination clinic in again in the carpark outside our clinic.
-And there was this queue that went from from one end of the carpark to the other, so it's probably 150 yards.
-It was a very slow moving queue and I thought, well, we've got lots of cakes leftover from Macmillan, it's raised some more money for the charity so we aren't sold the cakes and that was good.
-But I then said to the NHS team, well, why don't you run the the next clinic from inside my clinic, there's a lavatory.
+I had a brainy idea a couple of months ago, I don't know if I told you about this, we had a Macmillan coffee morning in the clinic, that wasn't my idea.
+That was on a Saturday and then on a Sunday, the NHS ran a mobile vaccination clinic, again, in the carpark outside our clinic.
+And there was this queue that went from one end of the carpark to the other, so it's probably 150 yards.
+It was a very slow moving queue and I thought, well, we've got lots of cakes leftover from Macmillan, let's raise some more money for the charity, so we sold the cakes and that was good.
+But I then said to the NHS team, well, why don't you run the next clinic from inside my clinic, there's a lavatory.
 We can do teas and coffees.
 We've got proper treatment rooms and all the rest of it.
-And of course they took it up and we did that last Sunday and it was freezing cold.
+And of course, they took it up and we did that last Sunday and it was freezing cold.
 So the punters were really, really pleased to be able to get out of the cold.
-And sadly, I mean the NHS organisation of the day was pretty rubbish, but it meant that all these People who were coming through NHS treatment sat down at a table in front of a leaflet about my clinic with other leaflets showing what treatments we offer and what they're for.
+And sadly, I mean the NHS organisation of the day was pretty rubbish, but it meant that all these people who were coming through NHS treatment sat down at a table in front of a leaflet about my clinic with other leaflets showing what treatments we offer and what they're for.
 And we could talk to the NHS people about what we did as well.
 And again, I don't know if it'll translate into huge amounts of business, but it certainly increased our awareness to a certain extent.
-Yeah.
 Got some more questions.
 Perry says they're not paying for time, there has to be a time limit, obviously.
-But if I decide a patient needs onward, referral, and no treatment, I would be finished in 20 minutes or so.
+But if I decide a patient needs onward referral, and no treatment, I would be finished in 20 minutes or so.
 But the patient has been well cared for and advised.
 Yeah, good sound thinking I'd say.
 Eli says, any thoughts on how much experience or time since qualifying should affect pricing?